hak3601/hak3601/README.md

 ### Research Interests

-- **Data Mining**: Developing scalable and efficient models to extract meaningful insights from large datasets.
 - **Recommender Systems**: Enhancing user experiences through personalized recommendations by tackling challenges such as real-time processing and large-scale data.
 - **Trustworthy AI**: Exploring Fairness-aware Graph Mining Models.
 - **Large Language Models (LLMs)**: Exploring how LLMs can be applied to graphs or graph data to uncover new insights and enable advanced applications.